erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

     **WRTODO:** It needs to be decided who initiates this second exchange process.

+New APIs used:

+ * **Transcript of Records API** - provides access to the full transcript of records of the given student.
+Most probably the student will be identified by his *Outgoing Mobility ID* (WRTODO: confirm).

+ * **Transcript of Records CNR API** - **disputable** (may be dropped in the final revision of this document), implemented by the *sending* institution, it allows the receiving institution to notify whenever changes in the ToR occur.

 The following flowchart presents all of these scenarios: